Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/cad9ea70-9a08-4770-9f1f-55a71479c937)

-Set-up Gitlab-runner of your Gitlab-CI repo
+Set-up Gitlab-runner on our Gitlab-CI repo

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/f02316ac-f2bf-494a-beee-7af59075ccac)

+Click on New Project Runner

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/1a7f6359-76d1-473d-af39-0b888b724548)

+In the tags section, specify ec2, shell.
+Which will be what we use to reference the runner when we want to use it in the pipeline.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/dc3a241a-9231-4cef-a3e1-53d6c4ed3b34)

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/950896f3-f184-44fc-a43c-b5e94c31091c)

+SSH into Gitlab_runner server to run the (installation commands)[https://docs.gitlab.com/runner/install/linux-repository.html].
 Copy the following command below on the Gitlab-Runner server

 ```
 curl -L "https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh" | sudo bash